AdobeDocs/experience-platform.en/help/collection/e2e.md

 >[!NOTE]
 >
->Event forwarding is only available for organizations that have been licenced for it.
+>Event forwarding is only available for organizations that have been licensed for it.

 Once you have configured the SDK to send data to the Edge Network, you can set up event forwarding to tell the Edge Network where you want that data to be delivered.